mixu/datalog.js/readme.md

 - No parser: you need to type the expressions in as JSON
 - No validation (e.g. no sanity checking on the edb or idb contents)
 - No negation or aggregate operators
-- No repeated goal detection
+- No repeated goal detection for the top-down evaluation
 - Only tested with a simple transitive closure / graph reachability problem

 ## Bottom-up evaluation